Isendurion/ruby-rails_path/others/daily_review.md

 4.  turn_all_lights_off renamed to turn_all_lights_off!
 5.  changed gears from class to OpenStruct object
 6.  keyword arguments added to the shift_gear method

+----01.09----

+Changes:

+1.  switch_lights -> gets second argument as a keyword argument
+2.  deleted show_car from Car class
+    replaced CarPresentation class with Present module and included it to the Car class
+3.  added transmission variable to the Gearbox class added set_transmission method to the Gearbox class added private method set_number_of_gears to the Gearbox class

+TODO:

+1.  usuń public z klas
+2.  turn_on_the lamps - logic for spec doubled - stubbing!
+3.  move lights logic to the Lights class